 Chrome Proxy: How to Use a Proxy in Chrome

-You're interested in concealing your IP address and gaining greater anonymity online?
+Are you interested in hiding your IP address and gaining greater online anonymity?
 If so, proxy servers are a great way to go about doing this and more.
 They act as middlemen between you and the Internet, preventing direct contact between your device and the target server.
-If using Google Chrome, there are a number of ways to use a proxy server, all of which we'll introduce below.
+There are several ways to use a proxy server with Google Chrome, and we've introduced each below.

-Depending on precisely what it is you'd like to use your proxy connection for, there are three basic ways to set one up in Google Chrome: Via a browser extension, a web proxy, or by manually configuring one.
+Depending on precisely what it is you'd like to use your proxy connection for, there are three basic ways to set one up in Google Chrome: With a browser extension, through a web proxy, or by manually configuring one.

 Option #1: Web Proxy

 Web proxies offer the easiest way to start using a proxy server.
 Since they're web-based, they work in all browsers.

 At their core, these are nothing more than simple web services that establish an HTTP proxy connection in your browser.
 All you have to do is visit the service's website and input the URL you'd like to anonymously visit.
 Most of the time, you can adjust a few basic settings as well, such as how cookies or scripts should be handled.

 With hide.me's web proxy, users can connect to servers in the Netherlands, Germany, and Finland.

 In our web proxy guide, we took a closer look at seven free services.

 Advantages and Disadvantages